Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Frostbites are a local lesion caused by local cooling of tissues.
-Most often there are frostbites of the auricle, then the nose and cheeks.
-The lesions occur the faster, the lower the air temperature and the higher the wind speed, the humidity of the air and the skin.
+Frostbite is a local injury caused by local cooling of tissues.
+Most often, frostbite of the auricle is observed, then the nose and cheeks.
+The lower the air temperature and the higher the wind speed, air and skin humidity, the faster the injury occurs.

-In peacetime, frostbites of the auricle occur rarely and only after a change in the microclimate in the area of the skin being cooled.
-This microclimate is caused by a very thin layer of air warmed by the skin, which adjoins directly to it.
-Low temperature and wind blowing remove this layer and lead to significant losses of heat by the tissues.
-To prevent hypothermia, people use the means that create an artificial microclimate (clothes, shoes, hats, room heating, etc.).
-The loss of the mechanisms of artificial protection against cold in domestic conditions often occurs in a state of intoxication or in climatometeorological conditions in which the actions of cold and wind factors overcome existing means of protection.
-The frequency of frostbite in wartime and in various extreme industrial and sport (mountaineering) conditions multiplies.
+In peacetime, frostbite of the auricle occurs rarely and only after a change in the microclimate in the area of the skin exposed to cooling.
+This microclimate is caused by a very thin layer of air warmed by the skin, adjacent to it.
+Low temperatures and wind blowing remove this layer and lead to significant heat loss by the tissues.
+To prevent hypothermia, a person uses means that create an artificial microclimate (clothing, footwear, hats, heating, etc.).
+The loss of artificial protection mechanisms from the cold in everyday life most often occurs in a state of alcoholic intoxication or in such climatic and meteorological conditions in which the effects of cold and wind factors overcome the existing means of protection.
+The frequency of frostbite in wartime and in various extreme industrial and sports (mountaineering) conditions increases many times over.

 Pathogenesis of frostbite of the auricle

-Pathogenesis is based on the following mechanisms.
-First of all, it is a cold spasm of the skin vessels, which causes the violation of microcirculation.
-So, the blood flow in the veins stops at a skin temperature of 4-8 ° C, and in the arteries - at 0 ° C. The decrease in the rate of blood flow in tissues begins already at a temperature of 23 ° C. When cooling living tissue, it increases oxygen-hemoglobin binding 3-4 times, which minimizes the difference between the oxygen content and carbon dioxide content in arterial and venous blood, and this in turn leads to hypoxia of tissues exposed to cold exposure.
+The following mechanisms underlie the pathogenesis.
+First of all, it is a cold spasm of skin vessels, which causes a disruption of microcirculation.
+Thus, blood flow in veins stops at a skin temperature of 4-8°C, and in arteries - at 0°C. A decrease in the blood flow rate in tissues begins already at a temperature of 23°C. When living tissue is cooled, the binding of oxygen to hemoglobin in it increases by 3-4 times, which minimizes the difference between the content of oxygen and carbon dioxide in arterial and venous blood, and this in turn leads to hypoxia of tissues exposed to cold.

-In the pathogenesis of frostbites, two periods are distinguished: before the healing warming of the frost-bitten tissue (latent or pre-active period) and after warming (the reactive period), when the demarcation process begins in the tissues, in which the lesions are manifested.
-In the latent period, it is impossible to determine either clinically or histologically the signs of reactive inflammation or necrosis, since optimal temperature conditions for the realization of these processes have not been created in the cooled tissues.
-Only after warming and after a few days can you establish the final boundaries and the depth of the lesion.
-It should be borne in mind that the epithelial elements of the skin (sebaceous and sweat glands) die earlier than its connective tissue base, therefore in the first periods of the process the necrosis foci may be nesting.
+In the pathogenesis of frostbite, two periods are distinguished - before the therapeutic warming of the frostbitten tissue (latent or pre-reactive period) and after warming (reactive period), when the demarcation process begins in the tissues, during which the affected areas appear.
+In the latent period, it is impossible to determine either clinically or histologically the signs of reactive inflammation or necrosis, since the optimal temperature conditions for the implementation of these processes are not created in the cooled tissues.
+Only after warming and after several days can the final boundaries and depth of the lesion be established.
+It should be borne in mind that the epithelial elements of the skin (sebaceous and sweat glands) die earlier than its connective tissue base, therefore, in the early periods of the process, the foci of necrosis can be located in nests.

-• frostbite of the first degree, in which the surface layer of the epidermis is affected;
+• first degree frostbite, in which the superficial layer of the epidermis is affected;

 • frostbite of the second degree, when the lesion reaches the basal layer of the epidermis with the formation of blisters;

-• frostbite of the third degree, accompanied by necrosis of the skin, subcutaneous tissue and areas of the perichondrium (if it is an ear or a pyramid of the nose);
+• third-degree frostbite, accompanied by necrosis of the skin, subcutaneous tissue and areas of perichondrium (if we are talking about the auricle or nasal pyramid);

-• frostbite of the IV degree, in which necrosis of the cartilage is observed along with necrosis of the skin and perichondrium.
+• frostbite of the fourth degree, in which, along with necrosis of the skin and perichondrium, necrosis of the cartilage is observed.

 Symptoms of frostbite of the auricle

-In the clinical picture of frostbite of the auricle (as well as of other parts of the face), the latent period, the period of initial manifestations of reactive inflammation, the period of height in which foci of necrosis are formed, the period of demarcation and rejection of necrotic tissues, the period of stifling of the inflammatory process and healing through scarring with disfigurement affected areas of the body or their complete loss.
+In the clinical picture of frostbite of the auricle (as well as other parts of the face), a latent period is distinguished, a period of initial manifestations of reactive inflammation, a period of peak, in which foci of necrosis are formed, a period of demarcation and rejection of necrotic tissues, a period of subsidence of the inflammatory process and healing through scarring with disfigurement of the affected areas of the body or their complete loss.

-In the latent period, subjective sensations are reduced to a specific sensation of cold, tingling and burning, and also to a special feeling of "cold pain".
-Then there is a complete loss of sensitivity of the affected area of the skin, which the victims learn when they touch it, but more often from the onlookers who notice the white color of the frostbitten portion of the face or ear.
-Strongly frostbitten ears in a latent period become brittle as an ice plate, and can be broken when trying to rub or bend to warm.
-In the period after the warming of the frostbitten auricle (and nose), the signs of reactive inflammation and necrosis begin to develop, and only by the end of the 10th to the 15th day it is possible to definitively classify this lesion in its degree.
+In the latent period, subjective sensations are reduced to a specific sensation of cold, tingling and burning, as well as a special feeling of "cold pain".
+Then comes a complete loss of sensitivity of the affected area of the skin, which the victims learn about when touching it, but more often from people they meet who notice the white color of the frostbitten area of the face or auricle.
+Severely frostbitten auricles in the latent period become brittle, like a plate of ice, and can be broken when trying to rub or bend for warming.
+In the period after warming the frostbitten auricle (and nose), signs of reactive inflammation and necrosis begin to develop, and only by the end of the 10-15th day can this lesion be finally classified according to its degree.

-In the clinical course of frostbite of the auricle, it is possible to distinguish the periods of exposure (the time of action of the cold factor) during which the pre-active period develops, characterized by the subjective symptoms noted above and the sharp blanching of the affected skin area.
-In the reactive period, the stages of inflammation and necrosis are distinguished.
-The earliest signs in the reactive period (after warming) are edema, flushing of the skin with a bluish tinge, then (except for the first degree frostbite) the appearance of blisters containing a yellowish opalescent serous fluid.
-The hemorrhagic contents of the blisters indicate that the severity of frostbite exceeds the second degree.
-In the first minutes of warming (mandatory in the complex treatment of frostbite), even before the development of inflammatory and destructive phenomena, pain occurs in the affected ear.
+In the clinical course of frostbite of the auricle, periods of exposure (the time of action of the cold factor) can be distinguished, during which the pre-reactive period develops, characterized by the subjective signs noted above and a sharp pallor of the affected area of the skin.
+In the reactive period, stages of inflammation and necrosis are distinguished.
+The earliest signs in the reactive period (after warming) are edema, hyperemia of the skin with a bluish tint, then (except for frostbite of the 1st degree) the appearance of blisters containing a yellowish opalescent serous fluid.
+Hemorrhagic contents of the blisters indicate that the severity of frostbite exceeds the 2nd degree.
+In the first minutes of warming (a procedure mandatory in the complex treatment of frostbite), even before the development of inflammatory and destructive phenomena, pain occurs in the affected auricle.

-Frostbites of the third degree are accompanied by severe pain radiating into the ear canal, temporal and occipital areas.
-The skin of the affected ear is cold, cyanotic, the resulting bubbles are filled with hemorrhagic contents.
+Frostbite of the third degree is accompanied by severe pain radiating to the auditory canal, temporal and occipital regions.
+The skin of the affected auricle remains cold, bluish, the resulting blisters are filled with hemorrhagic contents.

-Frostbites of the auricle of IV degree are observed less often and only if it is exposed to cold exposure for 2-3 hours in the absence of a protective headgear in the period of anesthesia in a person in a state of intoxication.
-The necrosis that occurs in this case can proceed in the form of moist gangrene, but more often there is a mummification of the ear tissue.
-The processes of rejection of necrotic tissue, the development of granulations, epithelization and scarring take a long time, especially with secondary infection of affected areas.
+Frostbite of the auricle of the fourth degree is observed less frequently and only in cases when it is exposed to cold for 2-3 hours in the absence of a protective headdress during anesthesia in a person in a state of alcoholic intoxication.
+The necrosis that occurs in this case can occur in the form of wet gangrene, but more often mummification of the tissues of the auricle occurs.
+The processes of rejection of dead tissue, development of granulation, epithelialization and scarring occur for a long time, especially with secondary infection of the affected areas.

 Where does it hurt?